NeatoRobotics/satellite/README.md

     ]

     # See https://hexdocs.pm/elixir/Supervisor.html
-    # for other strategies and supported options
+    # for other strategies and supporte
+    d options
     opts = [strategy: :one_for_one, name: Antenna.Supervisor]
     Supervisor.start_link(children, opts)
   end